-(j) Receivables
+(i) Receivables

-Receivables may include amounts for dividends, interest, rental income arrears, trust distributions and securities sold where settlement has not yet occurred.
-Dividends and trust distributions are accrued when the right to receive payment is established.
+Receivables may include amounts for interest and rental income arrears.
 Interest is accrued at the end of each period from the time of last payment in accordance with the policy set out in note 2(f) above.
 Amounts are generally received within 30 days of being recorded as receivables.